Famed as a winter playground, there are many things to do in Banff in summer. It’s no wonder it’s one of Canada’s best travel destinations.

 - Bow Falls to Canmore

-If you’re looking to plan a more serious fishing trip, there is the possibility of extended fishing adventures through the backcountry by horseback so you can also enjoy the mountains and a spot of camping.
-For the high flying fisherman, there are even helicopter tours that can take you to lakes where very few people have fished before.
+Suppose you’re looking to plan a more serious fishing trip.
+In that case, there is the possibility of extended fishing adventures through the backcountry by horseback, so you can also enjoy the mountains and a spot of camping.
+There are even helicopter tours for the high flying fisherman that can take you to lakes where very few people have fished before.

-Keep in mind, Banff is a National Park, so you will require a permit and make sure you are familiar with the national parks fishing regulations, possession limits, and open season.
+Banff is a National Park, so you will require a permit and make sure you are familiar with the national park’s fishing regulations, possession limits, and open season.
 You can check Parks Canada site before planning your trip.

 Ride the Banff Gondola

-For an extra thrill, take a ride on the open-air chairlift on the Banff Sightseeing Chairlift at Mt Norquay just 5 minutes from downtown Banff.
-At the upper gondola terminal, you will find view-decks and the Summit Ridge interpretive boardwalk.
+For an extra thrill, take a ride on the open-air chairlift on the Banff Sightseeing Chairlift at Mt Norquay, just 5 minutes from downtown Banff.
+You will find view-decks and the Summit Ridge interpretive boardwalk at the upper gondola terminal.
 There is also a bistro where you can have lunch and sample some local craft brews or a glass of wine.

 Lake Louise Gondola

 The Lake Louise Gondola offers a 14 glorious minute ride climbing to 6850ft, the highest lift-accessed sightseeing elevation in Banff National Park.
 Take either an open chair or a fully enclosed gondola for one of Banff National Park’s most magnificent views.

 Enjoy the panorama of the famous Lake Louise, Victoria Glacier, and beautiful displays of alpine wildflowers.
 There are also many wildlife viewing opportunities.
 As Lake Louise is one of the best places in the world to see wild grizzly bears, you can often see bears roaming below during the summer months.